ChinChangYang/chinchangyang.github.io/_posts/2024-02-28-modeling-elo-ratings-for-katago-18b-and-28b-networks-with-a-logistic-regression-model.md

 The concept of temperature in my active learning loop plays a crucial role in balancing exploration with exploitation.
 By adjusting the temperature parameter, I modulate the degree of randomness in selecting new data points for model refinement, ensuring a dynamic and adaptive learning process.

 **Temperature Dynamics:**
-The temperature term, $T$, is strategically decreased over time, following a linear decay.
+The temperature term, $$T$$, is strategically decreased over time, following a linear decay.
 This approach is designed to encourage a higher degree of exploration in the early stages of model training, where the broader search for informative data points is beneficial.
-As the model becomes more refined, the focus shifts towards exploitation, honing in on areas of the parameter space that are most likely to enhance model accuracy around $\text{Elo} = 0$.
+As the model becomes more refined, the focus shifts towards exploitation, honing in on areas of the parameter space that are most likely to enhance model accuracy around $$\text{Elo} = 0$$.

 The temperature is adjusted according to the formula:

 $$ T = k \cdot {(N_\text{iter} - i) \over N_\text{iter}} \cdot \text{rand}[0,1] $$

 In this formula:
-- $k$ is a scaling factor that determines the overall level of randomness introduced by the temperature.
+- $$k$$ is a scaling factor that determines the overall level of randomness introduced by the temperature.
-- $N_{\text{iter}}$ represents the total number of iterations planned for the active learning loop, setting the timeframe over which the temperature will decay.
+- $$N_{\text{iter}}$$ represents the total number of iterations planned for the active learning loop, setting the timeframe over which the temperature will decay.
-- $i$ denotes the current iteration, allowing the temperature to decrease linearly as the model progresses through successive rounds of refinement.
+- $$i$$ denotes the current iteration, allowing the temperature to decrease linearly as the model progresses through successive rounds of refinement.
-- $\text{rand}[0,1]$ introduces a random element to the temperature adjustment.
+- $$\text{rand}[0,1]$$ introduces a random element to the temperature adjustment.

 This temperature-controlled mechanism ensures that my learning process remains agile, continuously adapting to the evolving landscape of the model's performance.
 By fine-tuning the balance between exploring new possibilities and exploiting known information, I can achieve a more robust and accurate Elo rating prediction model for the KataGo networks.